-int progress\callback(void \clientp, double dltotal, double dlnow, double ultotal, double ultotal, libcurl with C++
+'''

+int progress_callback(void clientp,

+double dltotal,

+double dlnow,

+double ultotal,

+double ulnow);

+'''

 If any of the input arguments is unknown, a 0 will be passed.
 The first argument, the 'clientp' is the pointer you pass to libcurl with CURLOPT\PROGRESSDATA. libcurl won't touch it.